 THE FK8’s First oil change

 If you read any of the forums, or FB group posts I’m sure you have heard all the horror stories about people who have taken their cars to the dealership (or any other shop) and have had them mess something up.
-I personally never take any of my cars to anywhere to get anything done.
+I personally never take any of my cars anywhere to get anything done.
 It’s just a fact that NO ONE cares for your car as much as you do.
 Sure, tons of people take their cars to the dealership or quick lube places all the time to get their oils changed and never have issues.
 It’s all in the statistics of it… there are so many people taking their cars in for service that the odds are usually in their favor.
 However, it only takes one time to catastrophically wreck your engine and I don’t like those odds.

 Changing your oil is such an easy thing, there should be no reason you take it anywhere to get it done.
 Don’t even try telling me it’s because you don’t have time… it only takes 30-45 minutes MAX, and after you have done it a few times it should take even less time.
-If you’re going to tell me that you don’t change you own oil because you hate getting dirty… Then I’m sorry, you’re not passionate about cars.
+If you’re going to tell me that you don’t change your own oil because you hate getting dirty… Then I’m sorry, you’re not passionate about cars.
 You’re only passionate about the attention you get from having cars as a hobby.

 Enough of my judgy opinions, let’s get back on track here.

-Sure, over the years I have sworn by different brands or synthetic vs conventional, and I can admit that I have fallen victim to some well written oil theory posts out there too.
+Sure, over the years I have sworn by different brands or synthetic vs. conventional, and I can admit that I have fallen victim to some well-written oil theory posts out there too.
 But at the end of the day, I have always changed my oil at low intervals.
-1000-1500 miles on my “race cars” and 2000-2500 miles on my daily’s.
-Despite the oil claiming it is good for 5k,10k, or even 15k.
+1,000-1,500 miles on my “race cars” and 2,000-2,500 miles on my daily’s.
+Despite the oil claiming it is good for 5k, 10k, or even 15k.

-There are many, many people that have sent their oil into Blackstone for analysis and have proven that it is ok to leave your oil in for longer periods of time.
+There are many, many people that have sent their oil into Blackstone for analysis and have proven that it is okay to leave your oil in for longer periods of time.
 I don’t care!
 I don’t care about saving money, I don’t care about depleting fossil fuels, I feel better changing my oil at low intervals.
-Heck I’ll even do it before and after each track weekend.
+Heck, I’ll even do it before and after each track weekend.

 Why did I choose the oil and filter that you see above?
-I LOVE OEM, and to me there isn’t much better.
-However, in recent years Honda oil filters haven’t lived up to the quality that they once did many years ago.
-This again, like any subject on the internet can be debated till no end.
+I LOVE OEM, and to me, there isn’t much better.
+However, in recent years, Honda oil filters haven’t lived up to the quality that they once did many years ago.
+This again, like any subject on the internet, can be debated till no end.

 I decided on the WIX Filter for a few reasons.